The dry patches of skin you get with psoriasis can be itchy and uncomfortable, but the right treatment plan can help.

 Moisturizers and emollients you buy without a prescription can help control flare-ups.
 In general, thick, greasy lotions that trap moisture in your skin work best.

 Salicylic acid gets rid of scales that show up on patches of psoriasis.
 It comes in lotions, gels, soaps, and shampoos.
 It's especially helpful when it’s used with other skin treatments.
 Removing flakes of dead skin lets other medications work better.

-Coal tar doesn't smell good, and it can irritate your skin and stain your clothes.
-Also, you’ll need to follow the directions carefully.
+But coal tar doesn't smell good, and it can irritate your skin and stain your clothes.
+And you’ll need to follow the directions carefully.
 Some studies show that chemicals in coal tar can lead to cancer but only at very high doses.
 It's safe to use these products if you follow your doctor's instructions.

 Steroids (corticosteroids) help with inflammation and slow the growth of skin cells so they don't build up.
 They come in different strengths.
-Weaker formulas may work for sensitive areas like your face, neck, or skin-fold areas such as your groin or armpit.
+Weaker formulas may work for sensitive areas like your face or neck or skin-fold areas like your groin or armpit.
 You may need stronger ones for tough-to-treat places like your elbows and knees.
 Steroids sometimes work better when they’re used along with other medications.

 Your doctor probably will recommend that you use these twice a day.
 She may suggest that you wrap the area with tape or plastic after you treat it.
 This is called occlusion.
 It can help some treatments work better, but it may also make side effects stronger.

 - Changes in skin color